 Before we went to our Love Seat, we grabbed our snacks and some drinks.
 RCC is completely cashless so make sure you bring a debit or credit card.
 I thought this event would be the perfect place to do a bridesmaid proposal to Saralyn.
 The staff was able to write “Will you be my bridesmaid?” on her popcorn and oh my gosh it was adorable!
 She was so happy that she almost forgot to answer the question.
 But after all of that, we grabbed our seats and we got the perfect view!
 We had people in front of us but they did not block our view at all.

-After that, all there was really left to do was enjoy the show.
+Once we took our seats, all there was really left to do was enjoy the show.
 It was so amazing being able to watch a new movie somewhere other than my couch.
 I can’t even remember the last movie I saw in a theater but this experience was so magical and the perfect reintroduction to watching new movies at a movie theater again.
 And why wouldn’t I want a great view to go with my movie and popcorn?

 Lastly, and this is HUGE, The Manchester Grand Hyatt is offering a 30% room discount for guests who would like to stay at the hotel following a night at Rooftop Cinema Club Embarcadero.
 The discount code is available on the cinema email ticket confirmations for online bookings.
 This offer cannot be combined with any other offers or promotions.
 This is an INSANE deal because this hotel is absolutely STUNNING.

 Check out my 2 minute YouTube video of this amazing place and views of the hotel as well to get the full scoop on everything there was to see and just the general atmosphere of it all.
 Be sure to check out Rooftop Cinema Club and find a screening that you will love too!

 Last year I wrote the Perfect 4 Day Itinerary to Las Vegas during COVID times.
 And now a year later as things continue to open up and restrictions are not as severe, Las Vegas is getting back to being the top of the summer getaway list!
 There is so much to do an experience, and it’s not just about being 21 years old and going clubbing.